 According to its charter, the Audit Committee shall comprise at least three members elected by the Board annually for the term of the Board.
-The members shall have sufficient expertise and experience with respect to the committee's area of responsibility and the mandatory tasks relating to auditing, and at least one member shall have expertise in accounting or auditing.
+The members shall have sufficient expertise and experience with respect to the committee's area of responsibility and the mandatory tasks related to auditing, and at least one member shall have expertise in accounting or auditing.

-The members shall also be independent of the Company, and at least one member shall be independent of significant shareholders of the Company.
-The qualifications and the independence of the members are assessed in accordance with the Corporate Governance Code.
+The majority of the members shall be independent of the Company, and at least one member shall be independent of significant shareholders of the Company.
+The qualifications and the independence of the members are evaluated in accordance with the Corporate Governance Code for Finnish listed companies.

-The committee shall meet at least four times per year, and it shall report regularly to the Board.
+The committee shall meet at least four times per year, and it shall report regularly on its activities to the Board.

 The committee concentrates particularly on matters pertaining to financial reporting and control in the Orion Group.
-Its duties include:
+Its duties include e.a.:

-- monitoring and assessing the financing reporting system - monitoring and assessing the functioning and the efficiency of the Company's internal control, internal audit, and risk management systems - monitoring and assessing how agreements and other legal acts between the Company and its related parties meet the requirements of ordinary activities and arm's-length terms. - monitoring and evaluating the quality and independence of the auditor's activities and the provision of services other than auditing services by the auditor. - · preparing the appointment of the Company's auditor - monitoring the financial position of the Company - evaluating the compliance with laws and regulations in the Company.
+- · monitoring and assessing the financial reporting system - · monitoring and assessing the functioning and efficiency of the Company's internal control, internal audit, and risk management systems - · monitoring and assessing how agreements and other legal acts between the Company and its related parties meet the requirements of ordinary activities and arm's-length terms - monitoring and evaluating the quality and independence of the auditor's activities and the provision of services other than auditing services by the auditor - · preparing the appointment of the Company's auditor - monitoring the financial position of the Company - · monitoring the financial reporting process and the risk management process - evaluating compliance processes concerning laws and regulations.